 The full, 800+ pages of the Bill can be viewed here.

-Wassem M. Amin, Esq., MBA is an Attorney at Dhar Law, LLP in Boston, MA.
+_ Wassem M. Amin, Esq., MBA is an Attorney at Dhar Law, LLP in Boston, MA.
 Wassem has extensive experience as a business advisor and consultant, domestically and abroad (in the Middle East region), having worked as a consultant for over 9 years.
 Wassem currently focuses his practice on Corporate Law, Business Immigration Law, and International Business Transactions; where he works with Firm Partners Vilas S. Dhar and Vikas Dhar to advise Regional Centers and individual investors on EB-5 Visa matters.
-For more information, please visit http://www.dharlawllp.com and email Wassem at email@example.com.
+For more information, please visit_ http://www.dharlawllp.comandemail Wassem at firstname.lastname@example.org.

 Disclaimer: These materials have been prepared by Dhar Law, LLP for informational purposes only and do not constitute legal advice.
 This article is not intended to create, and receipt of it does not constitute, a lawyer-client relationship, and readers should not act upon it without seeking professional counsel.
 This material may be considered advertising according to the rules of the Supreme Judicial Court in the Commonwealth of Massachusetts.
 Reproduction or distribution without prior consent of the author is prohibited.